The Age: 2000–present

-The Age was published from offices in Collins Street until 1969, when it moved to 250 Spencer Street (hence the nickname "The Spencer Street Soviet" favoured by some critics).
 In 2003, The Age opened a new printing centre at Tullamarine.
 The headquarters moved again in 2009 to Collins Street opposite Southern Cross station.
 Since acquisition by Nine Entertainment, the headquarters moved to the former's 717 Bourke Street.

 In 2004, editor Michael Gawenda was succeeded as editor by British journalist Andrew Jaspan, who was in turn replaced by Paul Ramadge in 2008.